rmsolgi/TensorLearn/README.md

 # TensorLearn

-This is a project under development.
+This is a project under development and more methods will be added.
+The current methods are functional.

 ## Installation